bradleysigma/tirules/questions.md

 - Can the Vuil'raith player move an ingress token into a system that already contains a different ingress token?

 # Twilight's Fall

+## Mechanics

+### Benediction Phase
+- Can players transact during the benediction phase?
+- If so, are the normal agenda phase transaction rules in place (one transaction between each pair of players per edict, no need to be neighbours), or are they modified in some way?

 ## Action Cards